Transparent heart icon with white outline and + sign.

 1. Commit.
 Don’t allow yourself to make easy exceptions, even if you are having a hard day.
 For example, just because you are at someone else’s home doesn’t mean you can enjoy screens again.

-2. If your fast includes screens, but you still need screens for basic functions that are essential, ensure that you are only using your tablet and phone for those functions.
+2. Don’t get sucked in.
+If you still need screens for basic your job or other functions that are essential, go for it, but ensure that you are only using your tablet and phone for that and only that.
 For example, if you need a phone for directions, don’t take the opportunity to scroll the news.
-If you need a computer at work, or to write a report for a committee you are on, don’t let yourself go to other websites or play an online game.
+If you need a computer at work, don’t let yourself go to other websites or play an online game.

-4. Log out of your social media accounts so that it isn’t easy to open them.
+4. Log out.
+Log out of your social media accounts so that it isn’t easy to quickly open them.

-6. Come up with a plan: whenever you find yourself wanting to reach for a screen or open your social media, what will you do instead?
-It doesn’t have to be hard.
-Perhaps say a prayer, take a drink of water, try to memorize a verse (keep some verses on a piece of paper in your pocket), do a set of 10 jumping jacks, or read a couple of pages of a book you’ve been meaning to get to.
+6. Come up with a plan.
+When you find yourself wanting to reach for a screen, what’ll you do instead?
+Make a plan.
+It doesn’t have to be hard or complicated.
+Perhaps say a prayer, take a drink of water, try to memorize a verse, do a set of 10 jumping jacks, or read a couple of pages of a book you’ve been meaning to get to.

 Enjoyed this article?